Parenting, Third-culture kids, Cultural Conflicts

 Max is a Third Culture Kids who have already adapted to western culture and the education system, While Max’s father continues to implement a traditional Eastern parenting style.
 Furthermore, lacking family time creates a large family and the cultural gap between parents and children.

-This is an example of a cross-cultural conflict within a multicultural family.
+This is a classic example of a cross-cultural conflict within a multicultural family.

 Five Characteristics of a Third Culture Kids